-The U.S. Embassy in Maputo weaves together the highest embassy design standards with a reverence for local culture, and demonstrates Knot designers’ sensitivity to native environments as a diplomatic gesture of goodwill.
+The U.S. Embassy in Maputo weaves together the highest embassy design standards with a reverence for local culture.
+It demonstrates Knot designers’ sensitivity to native environments as a diplomatic gesture of goodwill.

-A multi-building complex on a 10-acre site in the northeast of Maputo, the Embassy is located in a rapidly developing coastal zone adjacent to the Indian Ocean.
-Design teams were tasked with designing a complex of buildings — including the Chancery, Marine Security Guard Residence and support buildings — while also meeting the Department of State’s standards for safety and security.
+A multi-building complex on a 10-acre site northeast of Maputo, the Embassy is located in a rapidly developing coastal zone adjacent to the Indian Ocean.
+The design team was tasked with designing a complex of buildings — including the Chancery, Marine Security Guard Residence, and support buildings — while meeting the Department of State’s standards for safety and security.

-In essence, the Embassy had to be a secure, modern and environmentally sustainable platform for U.S. Diplomacy.
-Paintings, photography, textile and sculpture were used to provide a cultural bridge with the host country of Mozambique.
-Landscape design played a critical role for the new Embassy, with site amenities centered on connecting staff and visitors to Maputo’s natural beauty and culture.
-Sustainable features include coastal dune restoration, the use of water-efficient native and regionally appropriate plants, a water efficient irrigation system and treatment of wastewater as the sole source for irrigation.
+In essence, the Embassy had to be a secure, modern, and environmentally sustainable platform for U.S. Diplomacy.
+Paintings, photography, textile, and sculpture were used to provide a cultural bridge with the host country of Mozambique.
+Landscape design played a critical role in the new Embassy, with site amenities centered on connecting staff and visitors to Maputo’s natural beauty and culture.
+Sustainable features include coastal dune restoration, water-efficient native and regionally appropriate plants, a water-efficient irrigation system, and treated wastewater as the sole source for irrigation.
 Knot designers used local species from the coastal-inland biome to surround and protect the Embassy.
-Designers also called for the use of native grassland and forest species to enable a net-zero water use environment.
+Designers also called for using native grassland and forest species to enable a net-zero water use environment.

-The project is designed to achieve LEED Silver Certification, maximizing natural lighting but eliminating glare, combined with the use of high performance, LED lighting.
+The project is designed to achieve LEED Silver Certification, maximizing natural lighting but eliminating glare, combined with using high-performance LED lighting.
 Ultra-high performance concrete helps allow light throughout the buildings while meeting stringent security design standards.